-During a Auto Page Program or Auto Block Erase operation this bit indicates the pass/fail result.
-During a Auto Page Programming with Data Cache operation, this bit shows the pass/fail results of the current page program operation, and therefore this bit is only valid when I/O6 shows the Ready state.
+During an Auto Page Program or Auto Block Erase operation this bit indicates the Pass/Fail result.
+During an Auto Page Program with Data Cache operation, this bit shows the Pass/Fail results of the current page program operation and therefore this bit is only valid when I/O6 shows the Ready state.